Rohith04MVK/Brain-Tumor-Segmentation-And-Classification/README.md

 ![mask on mri](images/tumor_on_brain.png)

 ## Predictions
-The model returns a pandas dataframe as its out put
+The model returns a pandas dataframe as its output
 ![predictions](images/predictions.PNG)

 #### The predictions on the image